Ashishk25/covid-guru1.0/README.md

 Video link-https://drive.google.com/file/d/1LZQMPDXeE4xz03KL8NNjAepECBoHqFfC/view?usp=sharing

-**Note: first icon on side bar is my brand logo representing my name ASHISH KUSHWAHA**
+**Note: first icon on side bar is my brand logo representing my name ASHISH KUSHWAHA** For creating this project i have used following tools\
+**-> React hooks\
+-> React Router\
+-> Tachyons (similar to Bootstrap)**

 **1)here you can find all the nearby necessities that are currently in operation as many of them may be closed due to lockdown.
-You can decide where to go. here i have used Google Apis like a)Google maps Api b)Google places Api c)Google geolocation Api**
+You can decide where to go.
+Google Apis i have used are:\
+a)Google maps Api\
+b)Google places Api\
+c)Google geolocation Api**

 ![alt text](https://github.com/Ashishk25/covid-guru1.0/blob/master/Screenshot%20(11).png?raw=true)

-**2)here you can have all details about present situation of corona virus in the WORLD.
+**2)here you can have all details about present situation of corona virus in the WORLD.\
-->This is Real time data
+->This is Real time data\
-->It shows both Global and Country wise data ->Interactive design**
+->It shows both Global and Country wise data\
+->Interactive design\
+->Made using Material-ui.io library**

 ![alt text](https://github.com/Ashishk25/covid-guru1.0/blob/master/Screenshot%20(2).png?raw=true)

-**3)here you can get all the latest updates and top headlines from top media sources like TIMES OF INDIA , HINDUSTAN TIMES , NDTV NEWS.
-If you need too read more about the article then just click on it and it will navigates you to the official site from where this data is fetched.**
+**3)here you can get all the latest updates and top headlines from top media sources like TIMES OF INDIA , HINDUSTAN TIMES , NDTV NEWS.\
+If you need to read more about the article then just click on it and it will navigates you to the official site from where this data is fetched.**

 ![alt text](https://github.com/Ashishk25/covid-guru1.0/blob/master/Screenshot%20(5).png?raw=true)